Informfully/.github/profile/README.md

 ## Contributing

 Your are welcome to contribute to the Informfully ecosystem and become a part of our community.
 Feel free to:
-  - fork any of the [Informfully repositories](https://github.com/Informfully/Documentation) and
+  - fork any of the [Informfully repositories](https://github.com/Informfully/Documentation),
+  - suggest new features in [Future Release](https://github.com/orgs/Informfully/projects/1), and
   - make changes and create pull requests.

 Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.